05 Jan 2021

 The cost of commuting to work

-In the UK, the average employee spends £146 a month travelling to work, this amounts to a total of £135,871 over the span of a lifetime.
+Based on a survey last year, the average employee spends £1,738 per year travelling to work, this amounts to a total of £134,695 over the span of a lifetime.

 This figure doesn’t include the value of the time they spend commuting.
-According to research conducted by a transport app company in the UK, they found the average commuting time per day has risen from 48 minutes to one hour.
+According to research conducted by the TUC, the average commuting time is 59 minutes.

 - Flexible or remote working.